LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaForms.md

 val user: User = userForm.bind(anyData).get
 ```

-> **Note:** The difference between using `tuple` and `mapping` is that when you are using `tuple` the construction and deconstruction functions don't need to be specified (we now how to construct and deconstruct a tuple right?).
+> **Note:** The difference between using `tuple` and `mapping` is that when you are using `tuple` the construction and deconstruction functions don't need to be specified (we know how to construct and deconstruct a tuple right?).
 >
 > The `mapping` method just let you define your custom functions.
 And when you want to construct and deconstruct a case class, you can just use its default `apply` and `unapply` functions as they do exactly that!